bartvanhoey/DomainDrivenDesignWorkshop/exercises/exercise-004-business-logic-and-exceptions-in-the-entities.md

     }
    ```

-### Run application and Test the Close/Reopen and Lock/Unlock methods
+### Run application and Test the Close/Reopen and Lock/Unlock methods to see if Business Rules are applied

 * Delete **database IssueTracking** in **SQL Server** to have a clean start.